structurefall/jamulus-builder/AWS/README.md

 reasonably private, relatively low-latency environment.

-Currently, this module builds and installs [AronVietti](https://github.com/AronVietti)'s fork of Jamulus, availabe [here](https://github.com/AronVietti/jamulus), which includes TCP health checks.
+Currently, this module builds and installs [AronVietti](https://github.com/AronVietti)'s fork of Jamulus, available [here](https://github.com/AronVietti/jamulus), which includes TCP health checks.
 Huge thanks to Aron for his help on this!

 ## Do I need to know Linux to use this?